-Lush's 2018 Shark Fin Soap Is The Cutest Way To Help Save The Sharks
+Lush's Shark Fin Soap Is Here To Help Save The Sharks & You're Gonna Need A Bigger Bath

 I can't even try to act tough; I'm terrified of sharks.
 They're also majestic and beautiful creatures, however, and they could use some extra lovin'.
 So, how can a shark-phobic animal-lover like myself help to save these giant fish?
 Lush's 2018 Shark Fin Soap is a risk-free way to support the sharks from the comfort and safety of your fish-free bathtub.
 Huzzah!